Parchive/par3cmdline/windows/README.txt

-[ About "-abs" option ]
+[ About "-abs" or "-ABS" option ]

  This option is risky.
 You should not set this normally.
-By setting this, absolute path of files are stored in PAR3 files.
+By setting this, absolute path of files are stored in PAR3 files at creation.
+At verification, directory tree is treated as relative path by default.
+Only when you set "-abs" option, included absolute path becomes enabled.
+When a PAR3 file doesn't include absolute path, "-abs" option is ignored.

+ "-ABS" option is available on Windows OS only.
+This includes a drive letter in absolute path at creation.
+When a drive letter isn't included in a PAR3 file, it will refer the current drive.
+At verification, "-abs" and "-ABS" is same.
+It detects drive letter automatically.